Refinitiv/refinitiv-ui/documents/src/pages/build-app/framework-integration/react.md

 ## Using web components in React

-Current version of React does not fully support Web Components.
-You have to pass the properties and events in a special ways, the best solution is to write a React Component that behaves as a wrapper for your Web Component.
+Web components is framework agnostic and it should work with any frameworks in similar fashion as native HTML elements.
+However, currently, React has not yet fully supported Web components.
+You are required to create React Component as a wrapper for your Web Component to pass properties and handle custom events.

-@>Experimental version of react is fully support Web Components you can try this yourself with a [live demo](https://codesandbox.io/s/tabbar-router-experimental-dq0npp?file=/src/App.js).
-To follow the status of it check out [custom-elements-everywhere.com](https://custom-elements-everywhere.com/#react).
+@>Experimental version of react is fully support Web Components you can try this yourself with [our live demo](https://codesandbox.io/s/tabbar-router-experimental-dq0npp?file=/src/App.js).
+To follow the status of it, check out [custom-elements-everywhere.com](https://custom-elements-everywhere.com/#react).

-To overcome these shortcomings in our example, we will show how we can create thin React wrapper components around our Web Components.
+To overcome these shortcomings, in this tutorial, we will show how you can create thin React wrapper components around EF components.

 ### Create a wrapper component